zgparsons/zachary-blog/src/posts/static-site-generators.md

   * my-first-post.md
   * how-to-grapple-with-sparrows.md
   * 2035-the-year-in-review.md
-* styles -styles.css
+* styles

+  * styles.css

 A Static Site Generator allows you to do exactly this.
 You give the HTML preprocessor mentioned above information about the layout (eg. base.njk), and information about the content (eg. about.md) and it gives you HTML for the browser (eg. about.html).

 The Static Site Generator abstracts this process away somewhat, allows you to add additional configuration, and is set up to watch any files for changes.
-Each time you hit the save button on one of the layout, content or data files the site's files are regenerated and available to view instantly.
+Each time you save the layout, content or data files (and run the build command) the site's files are regenerated and available to view instantly.

 The static site generator, as long as it's a good one, handles lots of files and quite complex layouts with ease.

 ## Who Wants a Static Site Anyway?
 Wordpress Exists...

 Well.
 Yes.
 But how good is Wordpress actually?
-Actually Wordpress, and other dynamic CMS, are a bit like static site generators.
-No - they are 'Dynamic Site Generators'.
+Actually Wordpress (WP), and other dynamic Content Management Systems (CMS), are a bit similar to static site generators.
+No, that's misleading - they are more like 'Dynamic Site Generators'.

 They generate the content from a set of templates and content files.
 Though the content is usually in a database.
-But they differ from static site generators by doing this 'on-the-fly', or dynamically, rather than before a user requests it.
+But they differ from static site generators by doing this 'on-the-fly', or dynamically at the request time, rather than before a user requests it (at build time, which might have been only a few minutes before the user arrived or since the last manual `git push`).

-Each time you visit a Wordpress site, or any site, you make a request to see that site.
+Each time you visit a website, you make a request to see that page.
 When it's a dynamic site, like WP, that request takes longer because the correct files are not sitting waiting to be served.
 They are instead created there and then.
 WP will grab the template from the files, grab the content from the database and then using that information will generate the page and display it.

 When the same request is made to a static site, the file is already there, and is served immediately.
 In the case of a static site generator, the layout and the content had already been *generated* into HTML files when the site was built and deployed.
+In fact it is most likely served from a Content Delivery Network (CDN) too.

-This means a few things.
+This means a few things:

 The site is faster.
 It doesn't only feel faster, but it will be demonstrably snappier.
+It's almost certainly served from a CDN, which means the files being served are literally closer to the user.
+There's no build time after the request is made, only prior to it.
+Because of that there's no logic to run, or authorisation to happen or anything similar.

 The site is more secure.
 Serving a site statically does not need the server to perform much logic.
 This means that there is a much reduced chance of malicious code being injected.
 Not needing to contact a database similarly reduces this risk too.

 ## Lighthouse Scores